Tag: Japan Tour

 I'm excited to announce that I've registered for Katie Anderson's Japan Study Trip in November!Between 2012 and 2019, I visited Japan five times, and...

-tl;dr summary: Two Japanese hospitals have improved patient safety by combining Toyota's problem-solving methods with a culture of psychological safety.
-By making it safe...
+TL;DR: Two Japanese hospitals improved patient safety by combining Toyota-style problem-solving with psychological safety.
+By making it safe for staff to report problems and...

 tl;dr: Toyota's Takaoka #2 line shows how flexibility and Kaizen go hand-in-hand.
 With rapid, low-cost changeovers, worker-driven improvements, and a focus on customer needs,...

-Toyota as a People Development Company: Lessons Beyond Lean Tools
+Toyota as a People Development Company: Why Lean Starts With Developing...

 My Embarrassing Sushi Mistake in Japan; Standardized Work, Leadership, and Mental...